santmatthew/100-prisoners/README.md

 ## How to run

-Just run `python3 main.py random` to try a random stratefy or `python3 main.py loop` to try the loop strategy.
+Just run `python3 main.py random` to try a random strategy or `python3 main.py loop` to try the loop strategy.

 ## Command line options